 \section{Introduction}

 The discovery of dark energy presents a deep challenge for quantum gravity.
-While a number of sophisticated scenarios for realizing de Sitter vacua in string theory have been developed (for a recent review, see ref. \cite{Flauger:2022hie} and references therein), it is fair to say that a fully explicit construction remains elusive.
-The root of the challenge is that the source of cosmic acceleration-shellould be derived (rather than postulated) in a fundamental theory of gravity.
-It is a formidable task to demonstrate that the microphysics which stabilizes all moduli would lead to a theoretically controlled metastable de Sitter vacuum.
+While a number of sophisticated scenarios for realizing de Sitter vacua in string theory have been developed \cite{Flauger:2022hie}, a fully explicit construction remains elusive.
+The root of the challenge is that the source of cosmic acceleration should be derived (rather than postulated) in a fundamental theory of gravity.
+It is a formidable task to demonstrate that the microphysics which stabilizes all the moduli would lead to a theoretically-controlled metastable de Sitter vacuum.

 The Dine-Seiberg problem highlights the difficulty in finding parametrically weakly-coupled vacua \cite{Dine:1985he}.
-To avoid runaway to asymptotic regions of the moduli space (where the coupling is arbitrarily weak), different-order terms in the moduli potential necessarily compete.
+To avoid runaways to asymptotic regions of the moduli space, different-order terms in the moduli potential should necessarily compete.
 Having arbitrarily weak coupling would mean that there exist infinitely many vacua, or hidden parameters not related to vacuum expectation values of any field.
 This makes asymptotic runaway potentials an interesting alternative \cite{Obied:2018sgi, Ooguri:2018wrx}.
 Indeed, the observed small numbers and the approximate symmetries in nature suggest that the current universe may be approaching an asymptotic region of the field space.
 In this work, we study such asymptotic regions and prove a no-go theorem for an accelerating universe.
-Indeed, as in many dynamical systems, the late-time regime exhibits some universal behaviors: this allows us to prove a bound on the rate of change of the Hubble parameter with only knowledge of the dimension of spacetime.
+As in many dynamical systems, the late-time regime exhibits some universal behaviors: this allows us to prove a bound on the rate of change of the Hubble parameter with only knowledge of the dimension of spacetime.
 The way we formulate this no-go statement also makes it clear how to evade it.